"Emotional Robots", Connected, level 4, November 2018

 This article explores the development of artificial intelligence (AI) from a social and ethical perspective.
 It invites the reader to consider high-level questions about the future for this technology such as what emotional intelligence is, how humans think, and the ethical implications of building AI that act like humans.

-You can find a PDF version of the teaching notes here: Emotional Robots, Connected, level 4, November 2018
+You can find the story and the teaching notes here: Emotional Robots, Connected, level 4, November 2018

 Other useful resources